Mother reveals how 'wine o'clock' almost ruined her life

 "Having a drink in the evening would initially relax me,' she said.
 'But a couple of glasses in I would feel disappointment in myself and make the promise that I would stop the following day.

-"I also had this almost ritualistic thing I'd do - I knew my cut off point was around 2/3rds of a bottle of wine.
+"I also had this almost ritualistic thing I'd do - I knew my cut off point was around two thirds of a bottle of wine.
 Any more than that and I knew it would make me feel rubbish the following day.

-"So I would feel that I had to drink to that point before I went to bed, even on nights when I had enough at one glass I would carry on drinking until I got to 2/3rds in.
+"So I would feel that I had to drink to that point before I went to bed, even on nights when I had enough at one glass I would carry on drinking until I got to two thirds in.

-"Thinking back, the day after, with only 1/3rd in the bottle it meant that I would have to buy another bottle that day so that I had enough for that night, almost like leaving myself with an excuse to buy more."
+"Thinking back, the day after, with only one third in the bottle it meant that I would have to buy another bottle that day so that I had enough for that night, almost like leaving myself with an excuse to buy more."

 Lauren sought reassurance from fellow mothers on social media who were using the same method of relaxing after a long day with their children.